-We started hiking at 4:45 am to make a early crossing of Forester pass and the walk up was awesome.
-Ben was a little worried about having issues with the altitude, but it turned out to not be a problem.
+We started hiking at 445 am to make a early crossing of Forester pass and the walk up was awesome.
+I was a little worried about having issues with the altitude, but it turned out to not be a problem.
 We got stuck behind a slow moving group for a little bit but we snuck by them by avoiding a snowfield that they were hiking across.
 We managed to skip a pile of annoying switchbacks by going up a snowslope on microspikes.
-The last little bit had an icy chute with a nasty fall, but our microspikes made it a non-issue.
-We couldn’t imagine doing it without any extra traction on our feet.
+The last little bit had an icy chute with a nasty fall, but our microspikes made it a non issue.
+Can’t imagine doing it without traction devices though.
 Saw a pika at the top cheering us on (or maybe telling us to feed him).

 Passed horseshoe meadows, crossed cottonwood pass, crossed into Sequoia NP, camped in a nice green meadow with surprisingly few skeeters.

 Another day at 10k ft.
 Skeeters were out, but not so bad.

 We officially entered the Sierra Nevada and it is obvious.
 The signs say it.
 The Kern River was flowing.
 We are at a higher elevation.
 The marmots are watching.
 And the land is rocky.